Accommodation: Mercure Bangkok Makkasan Hotel

 OMG, come on Mercure… get with the program!
 LOL!

 I chose a white wine and Paul surprisingly opted for a Mojito…

 The Lobby Bar is outside The Station Restaurant.
 This is the hotel’s main restaurant.
 For us, we had he option of breakfast in the Privilege Lounge or buffet breakfast in the hotel’s main restaurant.

 We opted for buffet breakfast in The Station Restaurant…

 The restaurant was large and open.
 It felt spacious.

 Look at how dirty this chair was though!
 We didn’t put our bodies into that.

 Now take a look at what was on offer when we were there…

-A section with dried fruits, olives, cold meats, cheese… I think Max and I ate them out of black olives.
+A section with dried fruits, olives, cold meats, cheese… I think Paul and I ate them out of black olives.
 LOL!